 - Runs Sept 17, 2021 – Jan 9, 2022

 (Head, 1911-12 (limestone) by Amedeo Modigliani; Minneapolis Institute of Arts, MN, USA; Gift of Mr. and Mrs. John Cowles, 62.73.1 © Minneapolis Institute of Art)

 The large end-of-year art exhibitions skipped 2020 in Vienna for reasons that need no explanation.
 But they’re back with a vengeance in 2021.

-The Kunsthistorisches Museum, for example, has a Titian exhibition in the colourful and finely-drawn pipeline, and the Albertina gives another Italian a major retrospective: Amedeo Modigliani.
+The Kunsthistorisches Museum, for example, has its Titian exhibition, and the Albertina gives another Italian a major retrospective: Amedeo Modigliani.